openacs/openacs-core/packages/acs-templating/www/resources/xinha-nightly/plugins/Equation/readme.txt

 Usage
- The formmulae are stored in their ASCII representation, so you have to include the ASCIIMathML library which can be found in the plugin folder in order render the MathML output in your pages.
+ The formmulae are stored in their ASCII representation, so you have to include the ASCIIMathML library which can be found in the plugin folder in order to render the MathML output in your pages.

  Example (also see example.html): var mathcolor = "black"; //  You may change the color of the formulae (default: red)